 Senate Bill No. 534 amends Oklahoma's laws regarding medical marijuana transportation by introducing a new "medical marijuana transporter license."
-This license will be available to various qualifying entities, such as licensed dispensaries, growers, and research facilities, allowing them to transport medical marijuana products to other licensed facilities and directly to patients with a 100% disability rating, as indicated by a Veterans Affairs Benefit Summary Letter.
-The bill establishes specific requirements for these licenses, including the necessity of an inventory manifest and sales receipts for transportation, and mandates that deliveries to patients be conducted through a third-party vendor.
+This license will be available to various qualifying entities, including licensed dispensaries, growers, processors, research facilities, and education facilities, allowing them to transport medical marijuana products to other licensed facilities and directly to patients with a Veterans Affairs Benefit Summary Letter indicating a 100% disability rating.
+The bill establishes requirements for these licenses, including the necessity of an annual permit for temporary storage locations, and outlines operational protocols such as the use of a seed-to-sale tracking system and the preparation of inventory manifests.

 Floor (Senate): 63-427.16